Message from the Director

 Our training program has been in existence since 1982 and is a strong clinically-oriented program with a diverse patient population.
 UT Southwestern fellows also participate in research ranging from basic immunology, to translational projects to interventional or observational clinical research.
 Our mission is to train fellows capable of managing complex allergic and immunologic disorders, whether in private practice or an academic setting.
 Our pass rate for the ABAI exam has been 100% for over 10 years.

 There are two primary continuity clinics at Parkland.
 The Allergy clinic sees both allergic and adult immunologic disorders while the Asthma clinic manages moderate to severe asthma patients by referral.
 Both are staffed by full-time UT Southwestern and volunteer clinical faculty.
-Additional clinic experience is gained at the Aston Ambulatory Care Center (clinics of Dr. David Khan & Dr. Christian Wysocki) where tertiary and quaternary referrals are seen for a variety of A&I disorders.
+Additional clinic experience is gained at the Aston Ambulatory Care Center (clinics of David Khan, M.D., and Christian Wysocki, M.D.) where tertiary and quaternary referrals are seen for a variety of A&I disorders.

-The Food Allergy Center at Children’s Medical Center (led by Dr. Drew Bird) opened in 2010 and is the site for both clinical and research experiences in food allergy.
-Children’s also hosts a Jeffrey Modell Center for Primary Immunodeficiencies clinic (led by Dr. Maite de la Morena) where fellows see a wide range of primary immune deficiencies and autoinflammatory disorders.
+The Food Allergy Center at Children’s Medical Center (led by Drew Bird, M.D.) opened in 2010 and is the site for both clinical and research experiences in food allergy.
+Children’s also hosts a Jeffrey Modell Center for Primary Immunodeficiencies clinic (led by Maite de la Morena, M.D.) where fellows see a wide range of primary immune deficiencies and autoinflammatory disorders.
 In addition to these centers, general allergy/immunology clinics with volunteer faculty preceptors provide broad-based training in childhood allergic disease.

 Applications should be submitted through ERAS.
 We accept two fellows per year and welcome both internal medicine and pediatric trained residents.
 In general, we interview a select number of highly qualified candidates and have done well in the Match over the years.